Johnnie Johnson (RAF officer, born 1915): Circus offensives

 Johnson took part in the 9 August 1941 mission in which Bader was lost over France.
 On that day Douglas Bader had been without his usual wingman Sir Alan Smith who was unable to fly due to having a head cold.
 During the sortie, Johnson destroyed a solitary Messerschmitt Bf 109.
 Johnson flew as wingman to Dundas in Bader's section.
 As the wing crossed the coast, around 70 Bf 109s were reported in the area, the Luftwaffe aircraft outnumbering Bader's wing by 3:1.
-Spotting a group of Bf 109s 1,000 feet below them, Bader led a bounce on a lower group.
+Spotting a group of Bf 109s 1,000 ft feet below them, Bader led a bounce on a lower group.
 The formations fell apart and the air battle became a mass of twisting aircraft;

 It seemed to me the biggest danger was a collision rather than being shot down, that's how close we all were.
 We got the 109s we were bouncing then (Squadron Leader) Holden came down with his section, so there were a lot of aeroplanes ... just 50 yards apart.
 It was awful ... all you could think about was surviving, getting out of that mass of aircraft.

 Johnson exited the melee and was then immediately attacked by three Bf 109s.
 The closest was 100 yards away.
 Maintaining a steep, tight, spiralling turn, he dived into cloud and immediately headed for Dover.
 Coming out of the cloud, Johnson saw a lone Bf 109.
 Suspecting it to be one of the three that had chased him, he searched for the other two.
 Seeing nothing, Johnson attacked and shot it down.
 It was his fourth victory.
 Johnson ended his month's tally by adding a probable victory on 21 August.
 But it had been a bad day and month for the wing.
 The much loathed Circus and Rhubarb raids had cost Fighter Command 108 fighters.
 The Germans lost just 18.
 On 4 September 1941 Johnson was promoted to flight lieutenant and awarded the Distinguished Flying Cross (DFC).